 The rolling and often steep topography of the county creates erosion problems if proper precautions are not taken.
 The Fillmore SWCD has targeted and will continue to target the majority of its state cost-share funds to the construction of grassed waterways that will minimize gully erosion.
 The remainder of the funds will continue to be used for such practices as terraces and gully control structures.
 Priority for these projects will be given to projects that have upland treatment of cropland that maintains soil loss to T or less as determined by NRCS RUSLE2 calculations.
-The Root River Turbidity TMDL study will help to identify areas for prioritization.
+The Root River Turbidity TMDL study is helping to identify areas for prioritization.
+Updating conservation plans as part of the MRBI project will also identify areas of need.